• Skip to primary navigation

 Why doesn’t everyone invest in green bonds?

-A few decades ago, it wasn’t as easy to just open an app, enter a few details and proceed straight to buying your first green bond fund.
-It took meetings, phone calls, and tons of paperwork on the back-end of things.
+A few decades ago, it wasn’t as easy to open an app, enter a few details, and proceed straight to buying your first green bond fund.
+It took meetings, phone calls, and tons of paperwork on the back end.

 What are some of the disadvantages of green bonds?

-Green bonds provide a lot of benefits, which is one of the reasons why many individuals want to go straight into green and sustainable investing as soon as possible for all the advantages they may provide.
+Green bonds provide many benefits, which is one of the reasons why many individuals want to go straight into green and sustainable investing as soon as possible for all the advantages they may provide.

 The bonds, on the other hand, might have some disadvantages.
 These are crucial to consider.

-Some of the disadvantages associated with green debt include that they are harder to sell in a hurry than traditional bonds.
+Some disadvantages associated with green debt include that they are harder to sell quickly than traditional bonds.
 Because they are smaller funds, it requires more administration on the businesses’ side when stocks change hands.

 The potential returns and advantages of green bonds far outweigh the risks.
-If you are looking for an investment that gives back, consider a green bond fund.
+Consider a green bond fund if you want an investment that gives back.

 How can I invest in green bonds?

 We believe that everyone should be given access to investment knowledge.
-Successful investment doesn’t require a degree in economics, but instead a combination of good timing and the right knowledge.
+Successful investment doesn’t require a degree in economics but a combination of good timing and the right knowledge.

 See Related: Best ESG Stock Screeners

-Here’s our step-by-step guide that’ll tell you exactly how to find the best investment apps, how to find the best green and climate bonds, and how to make your first green bond investment.
+Here’s our step-by-step guide that’ll tell you exactly how to find the best investment apps, the best green and climate bonds, and how to make your first green bond investment.

 1: Get To Know Bonds